coffeeandc0d3/p-append-file/README.md

 *Note*

 Program's main driver code is in ~/build/p-append-file/ directory.
-This directory will need to remain unmoved so the append.sh script invokes correct path of python script. *But* you can easily change this by changing the path it targets the p-append-file.py.
+This directory will need to remain unmoved so the append.sh script invokes correct path of python script. *But* you can easily change this by editing the path it targets for the *p-append-file.py*.
 This is done inside the *append.sh* script :)

 [Tips